MPhil/PhD

 What kind of research could I do?

-• You need to agree on a research proposal with a potential supervisor before you apply to the programme, so the first step is to contact potential supervisors.
-Do provide them with an academic CV and inform them of your academic and research qualifications, including degree classification on your undergraduate and MSc degrees, as well as if you need funding.
+You need to agree on a research proposal with a potential supervisor before you apply to the programme, so the first step is to contact potential supervisors.
+You should provide them with an academic CV and inform them of your academic and research qualifications (including degree classification on your undergraduate and MSc degrees),.
+You should also mention if you need funding.

 Our postgraduate students are offered a stimulating study environment in which to research their higher degree.
-We have a thriving postgraduate school with some 50 current students on full-time and part-time programmes, including mature students and students from the EU and overseas.
+We have a thriving postgraduate school with some 50 current students on full-time and part-time programmes, including mature students and international students.

 Training and support